-The Chemours Company (CC) Hit With Securities Class Action After Announcing Senior Executives Manipulated Free Cash Flow to Boost Their Pay - Hagens Berman
+The Chemours Company (CC) Hit with Securities Class Action After Announcing Senior Executives Manipulated Free Cash Flow to Boost Their Pay - Hagens Berman

-HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages CC Investors Who Suffered Substantial Losses to Contact Firm’s Attorneys
+HAGENS BERMAN Encourages CC Investors Who Suffered Substantial Losses to Contact Firm’s Attorneys

 Class Period: Feb.
 10, 2023 – Feb.
 28, 2024